alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 If you run a conference in the same place for several years, you'll get an idea of where the good accommodation is -- which hostels are friendly, which hotel is above a noisy bar, and so on.
 Tell people in advance -- they'll have a better night's sleep, and enjoy your conference more!
+You may also be able to negotiate preferential rates for your attendees.

-Last year at PyCon UK, we had a block booking at a local hostel (Mrs. Potts).
+Last year at PyCon UK, we had a block booking at a local hostel ([Mrs. Potts](http://www.mrspottsbackpackers.co.uk/)).
 Lots of people had a good stay there, we were able to solve several sudden accommodation snafus with minimal stress, and we're recommending it to our attendees again this year.

 ### Local information: shops, restaurants, pharmacies